 Parking Violations are handled by the Alpine County Clerk's Office at (530) 694-2281.

-Note: Alpine County Superior Court is hearing all traffic matters remotely.
-The Court encourages all participants to appear by video conference using Zoom.
+Note: Alpine County Superior Court is hearing all traffic matters remotely via Zoom.
 If you cannot appear by video, you may join the Zoom conference by audio only.
 There is no cost to appear by Zoom.
 For more information please see the Remote Appearances page.
 You are not required to appear remotely via Zoom, and may still come to the courthouse for any traffic matter at the scheduled date and time on your paperwork.

 Alpine County Superior Court mails a reminder notice, or "Courtesy Notice," to traffic defendants.
 It can take up to 4-6 weeks for the court to receive and then process citations from issuing agencies.
 The court mails the notice to the address listed on the citation.
 On the notice, the court notifies you of: